wjuncc/demo/_posts/2017-11-17-React-Radium-实例2.markdown

 "Radium provides one shorthand for dealing with styles that are modified by your props or state...."
 a shorthand, means the nickname, means one suits of css object code could be presented by a shortname.

 "...
-You can pass an array of style objects to the style attribute, and they will be merged together intelligently (:hover states, for instance, will merge instead of overwrite).
-This works the same way as it does in React Native."
+You can pass an array of style objects to the style attribute, and they will be merged together intelligently (:hover states, for instance, will merge instead of overwrite). "
+smart? how does it do?

+"...This works the same way as it does in React Native."

 ------------